Skip to main content

 County-fair cook entrant in a chili cook-off audience vote

-A cook in Phoenix entered a county-fair chili cook-off whose audience-favourite award runs on the fair's event microsite, a click-only poll with no account requirement that closes the evening of the fair.
+A cook in Phoenix entered a county-fair chili cook-off whose audience-favourite award runs on the fair's event microsite — a click-only poll with no account requirement that closes the evening of the fair.
 They are 150 votes behind mid-afternoon.
-We fingerprint the microsite, confirm same-evening push pacing fits, quote $17.99 for 250 votes paced across the open window, and deliver from Arizona residential and mobile IPs concentrated in the post-results surge to mirror the genuine fairgoer spike.
+We fingerprint the microsite, confirm same-evening push pacing fits, quote $17.99 for 250 votes paced across the open window, and deliver from Arizona residential and mobile IPs timed to mirror the genuine fairgoer surge that follows the results announcement on the event's social page.

 For: County-fair cooks, cook-off competitors, local food-contest entrants